knotdvn/fork-spoon/README.md

 	(from your desktop click on the git_demo folder, then the fork-spoon folder)

 	-open the proof folder

-	- create a new text file in this folder
+	-create a new text file in this folder
 	(right click add new document, YOURNAME.txt, see others for example)

 	-open this text file, add some text to it, save file